Last Updated on July 20, 2021

 The Northern Quarter is by far my favourite place in the city centre of Manchester.
 This part of the city is filled with tons of independent shops, cafes, and bars.
 The whole vibe screams creativity (especially looking at all the amazing street art everywhere).

 If you ever find yourself in Manchester, make sure to stop by for some vintage shopping, an amazing cup of coffee and an exciting stroll around.

-We went to — for a quick stop to drink a cup of coffee before heading to Cow – one of my favourite vintage shops – and a walk through the famous Afflecks Palace.
+Manchester’s coffee scene is amazing and there are tons of independent coffee shops to choose from before heading to Cow – one of my favourite vintage shops – and a walk through the famous Afflecks Palace.
 This building is filled with independent shops where you can find the craziest things.
 I adore it so much!